New York Marriott Marquis: Site

-The New York Marriott Marquis is on the west side of Broadway, along Times Square between 45th Street (George Abbott Way) to the south and 46th Street to the north, in the Midtown Manhattan neighborhood of New York City.
-The New York City Department of City Planning gives the address as 1535 Broadway.
+The New York Marriott Marquis is on the west side of Broadway, along Times Square between 45th Street (George Abbott Way) to the south and 46th Street to the north, in the Midtown Manhattan neighborhood of New York City, New York, U.S. The New York City Department of City Planning gives the address as 1535 Broadway.
 The land lot is irregularly shaped and covers 74,287 ft2, with a frontage of 207.94 ft on Broadway and a depth of 433.94 ft.
 The Broadway frontage runs diagonally to the 45th and 46th Street frontages.
 The northern end of the hotel faces Duffy Square.

 The sidewalk in front of Broadway was slightly widened when the hotel was built in the 1980s.
 The widened sidewalk was known as Broadway Plaza.
 As originally proposed, it would have been a pedestrian mall extending across the roadbed of Broadway eastward to Seventh Avenue.
 M. Paul Friedberg had designed a plaza with benches and barriers, but the plan was ultimately scrapped.
 In the 2010s, the sidewalk was further widened, and the adjoining roadbed was converted into a permanent pedestrian plaza with benches.
 The expanded plaza measures 95 ft long and extends the curb line eastward to Seventh Avenue.

-The surrounding area is part of Manhattan's Theater District and contains many Broadway theatres.
+The surrounding area is part of Manhattan's Theater District and contains many Broadway theaters.
 On the same block are the Richard Rodgers Theatre, Music Box Theatre, and Imperial Theatre to the west.
-Other nearby buildings include the Paramount Hotel to the northwest; the Hotel Edison and Lunt-Fontanne Theatre to the north; TSX Broadway, the Palace and Embassy Theatres, and the I. Miller Building to the northeast; 1540 Broadway to the east; 1530 Broadway to the southeast; One Astor Plaza to the south; and the Booth, Gerald Schoenfeld, Bernard B. Jacobs, and John Golden Theatres to the southwest.
+Other nearby buildings include the Paramount Hotel to the northwest; the Hotel Edison and Lunt-Fontanne Theatre to the north; TSX Broadway, the Palace and Embassy, theaters, and the I. Miller Building to the northeast; 1540 Broadway to the east; 1530 Broadway to the southeast; One Astor Plaza to the south; and the Booth, Gerald Schoenfeld, Bernard B. Jacobs, and John Golden theaters to the southwest.
 Historically, the Marriott's site was occupied by five theaters: the original Helen Hayes, Morosco, Bijou, Astor, and Gaiety (later Victoria), all built in the early 20th century.